yaacov/kubectl-sql/README.md

    --kubeconfig value           Path to the kubeconfig file to use for CLI requests.
    --namespace value, -n value  If present, the namespace scope for this CLI request.
-   --output value, -o value     Output format, options: table, yaml or json. (default: "table") --si-units, -s               Parse values with SI units as numbers, (e.g. '1Ki' will be 1024). (default: false) --all-namespaces, -A         Use all namespace scopes for this CLI request. (default: false) --verbose, -V                Show verbose output (default: false) --help, -h                   show help (default: false)
+   --output value, -o value     Output format, options: table, yaml or json. (default: "table") --all-namespaces, -A         Use all namespace scopes for this CLI request. (default: false) --verbose, -V                Show verbose output (default: false) --help, -h                   show help (default: false)